Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/step5.md

 }
 ```

-The second method define the design of our cells (which is important and we understand why it is a required method of the protocol), in our case we already "draw" a custom cell with a **title** and **subtitle** in our storyboard remember?
+The second method defines the design of our cells (which is important and we understand why it is a required method of the protocol), in our case we already "draw" a custom cell with a **title** and **subtitle** in our storyboard remember?
 Go back to your storyboard and add an identifier to your custom cell in order to point it in your code:

 ![illustration5](../illustrations/illustration5.png)